-- 10.27 The general principle is that the safeguarding obligation remains in place until the funds are no longer held by the institution.
+- The general principle is that the safeguarding obligation remains in place until the funds are no longer held by the institution.
 In practice, this means that the institution should generally continue to safeguard until funds are paid out to the payee or the payee's PSP.
-If a chain of PSPs is involved, an institution's safeguarding obligation continues while it holds the funds and ends when it has transferred them to another PSP which holds the funds on behalf of the payeer or payee; it is not sufficient for the funds to be safeguarded for the benefit of another institution in the payment chain. - 10.28 An institution may receive and hold funds through an agent or (in the case of EMIs and small EMIs) a distributor.
+If a chain of PSPs is involved, an institution's safeguarding obligation continues while it holds the funds and ends when it has transferred them to another PSP which holds the funds on behalf of the payment service user.
+The funds must be safeguarded by the institution for the benefit of the payer or payee; it is not sufficient for the funds to be safeguarded for the benefit of another institution in the payment chain. - An institution may receive and hold funds through an agent or (in the case of EMIs and small EMIs) a distributor.
 The institution must safeguard the funds as soon as funds are received by the agent or distributor and continue to safeguard until those funds are paid out to the payee, the payee's PSP or another PSP in the payment chain that is not acting on behalf of the institution.
 The obligation to safeguard in such circumstances remains with the institution (not with the agent or distributor).
 Institutions are responsible, to the same extent as if they had expressly permitted it, for anything done or not done by their agents or distributors (as per regulation 36 in the EMRs and regulation 36 in the PSRs 2017).